 Then you watch a show or two and for a small amount of time you’re outraged – outrage is the new thing, everyone should be outraged for at least fifteen minutes per day, or half an hour, depending on how much television you’ll watch – outraged, yes, and possibly even a little bit pissed off after you’ve watched a documentary on the subject.
 You become an expert and quote with confidence the two or three facts that you’ve learned, without even checking the sources – if it’s on an internet documentary it must be true or everything we hold dear is falling.

 Which to be completely honest with you, it is.
 Look around you; there’s the guy from before ready to play who has the biggest missile with the other guy on the other side of the pond.
-There’s war everywhere in our backyards but we don’t know how it happened, while we still drive our SUVs and think about the next thing to be outraged of.
+There’s war everywhere in our backyards but we don’t know how it happened, while we still drive our SUVs and think about the next thing to be outraged about.

 We’re the middle children of history, man.
 No purpose or place.
 We have no Great War.
 No Great Depression.
 Our Great War’s a spiritual war… our Great Depression is our lives.
 We’ve all been raised on television to believe that one day we’d all be millionaires, and movie gods, and rock stars.
 But we won’t.
 And we’re slowly learning that fact.
 And we’re very, very pissed off.